Leadership

 President and Chief Executive Officer

-Lynette Marshall is president and chief executive officer of the University of Iowa Center for Advancement and leads the organization’s mission to advance the University of Iowa through engagement and philanthropy.
-During her tenure, the organization has experienced record performance and growth and become a national leader in creating a campus culture of philanthropy.
+Lynette Marshall is president and chief executive officer of the University of Iowa Center for Advancement (UICA).
+Lynette leads the organization’s mission to advance the University of Iowa through engagement and philanthropy.
+During her tenure, the UICA experienced record performance and growth and become a national leader in creating a campus culture of philanthropy.

-Lynette provides leadership to several national groups, including the Association of Governing Boards, the Council for the Advancement and Support of Education (CASE), and the CASE 50 Steering Committee.
+Lynette provides leadership to several national groups, including the Association of Governing Boards, the Council for the Advancement and Support of Education (CASE), the CASE 50 Steering Committee and the Big Ten Fund Raisers Institute.
 In 2017, she received the CASE Commonfund Award, which recognizes individuals who have made valuable contributions to the field through best practices, distinguished service, and volunteer leadership.
 In 2020, CASE honored her with the Frank L. Ashmore Award for Service to CASE and the Advancement Profession.

-Lynette came to Iowa in 2006 after 25 years in fundraising at her alma mater, the University of Illinois at Urbana-Champaign, including two years as associate chancellor for development.
-She holds a Bachelor of Science degree in agricultural science and a master’s in educational policy studies.
+Lynette came to Iowa in 2006 after 25 years in fundraising at her alma mater, the University of Illinois at Urbana-Champaign.
+She holds a Bachelor of Science degree in agricultural science and a master's in educational policy studies.
 Lynette grew up on a fifth-generation family farm near Peoria, Illinois.
 She and her husband, Jeffery Ford, have two adult children, Michael and Katharine.

 Sheila Baldwin

-As senior vice president for Health Sciences Development, Sheila oversees fundraising for University of Iowa Health Care—which includes the UI Roy J. and Lucille A. Carver College of Medicine, UI Hospitals & Clinics, and UI Stead Family Children’s Hospital—as well as the Colleges of Dentistry and Dental Clinics, Nursing, Pharmacy, and Public Health.
-Raising funds for the UI since 1999, Baldwin has served in several positions in health sciences development, most recently as chief fundraiser for UI Stead Family Children’s Hospital.
-She received a bachelor’s degree from the UI Henry B. Tippie College of Business and, as a student, was a founding member of UI Dance Marathon.
+As senior vice president for development, Sheila oversees all development strategy and fundraising teams to ensure the University of Iowa’s top needs and campaign priorities are met.
+This includes fundraising efforts for the University of Iowa Health Care enterprise, Intercollegiate Athletics, six academic colleges, five health science colleges, and all arts and non-collegiate programs at the University.
+Raising funds for the University of Iowa since 1999, Sheila has served in several positions: most recently as vice president for health sciences development and previously, as chief fundraiser for UI Stead Family Children’s Hospital.
+She received a bachelor's degree from the UI Henry B. Tippie College of Business and, as a student, was a founding member of UI Dance Marathon.

 Sherri Furman